-Acid resistant bricks are specially made for chemical plants, it is made from a mixture of refractory clay, felspar and some form of silica such as white sand and flint.
+Acid resistant bricks are specially manufactured in chemical plants, it is made from a mixture of refractory clay, felspar and some form of silica such as white sand and flint.

 Engineering bricks are different than normal clay manufacturing bricks, these clay bricks are less porous and absorb less water.

 These bricks are very hard, therefore used for paving in construction work.

 These bricks have a very high percentage of silica ranging from 95 to 97%; small amount of lime about 1 to 2% is added to serve as a binding material.

 Silica bricks can stand up to high temperatures up to about 2000 °C; therefore these bricks are used in the construction of chimneys brick masonry.

 These bricks are used in the manufacture of lime flakes, stove and various types of furnaces that are used in the metallurgical process.

 These types of bricks are manufactured in brick kilns.

-These sand lime bricks are very strong and hard bricks produced by a process have a chemical reaction which does not need mechanical mixture under pressure.
+These sand lime bricks are very strong and hard bricks produced by a process that has a chemical reaction that does not need a mechanical mixture under pressure.

 These bricks are stronger than clay bricks, they are similar in colour and texture with sharp edges, therefore these bricks are used in decorative work due to its fine texture and uniform colour.

 These bricks are very hard and dense made from the soil with 7 to 10% iron oxide; these bricks are fired at a temperature of 1250 ° C.

 Blue bricks are used for heavy engineering construction work such as bridges.

 This type of bricks is rarely used in India, they are used for decoration work..